rememberSoftwares/yacana/README.md

 ### Logging levels
 @todo

+### Configuring the LLM internal settings

+LLMs have settings that can be tweaked through Ollama but also many inference servers.
+For instance lowering the `temperature` setting makes the model less creative in it's responses.
+On the contrary  B Yacana provides you with

 ## VI.
 Managing Agents history

 As you saw in the previous examples, each agent has his own history of messages that compose it's memory.
 When a new request is made to the LLM the whole history is sent to the inference server (ie: Ollama) and the LLM responds to the last prompt in the chain but bases its answer on the context it gets from the previous messages ( and initial system prompt if present).